How to Easily Remember Italian Verb Conjugations Rules

 Stems are crucial because they are the structures connecting each verb to the different tenses

-To conjugate verbs, you need to know who or what the subject is, the tense and the mood.
+To conjugate verbs, you must first know who or what the subject is, as well as the tense and mood.

 In the present tense:

-Noi (we) gets the ending iamo, as in Noi parliamo (We eat).
+Noi (we) gets the ending –iamo, as in Noi parliamo (We speak).

 💡Although in English you can’t use a verb without naming the subject, in Italian, the endings tell you what the subject is.